ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+How to Start Your JavaScript Project (From Scratch) - <a href="https://jessica-delgrande.medium.com/how-to-start-your-javascript-project-from-scratch-c1bbd3f45d3a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Jessica Del Grande`**

+<blockquote>The internet is full of people telling you to download this framework or that template or to just use AI, but sometimes you just want a…
+Continue reading on Medium »</blockquote>

+<h3>2.
+The Toughest Challenges in React.js And How to Outsmart Them - <a href="https://medium.com/@jsupskills/the-toughest-challenges-in-react-js-and-how-to-outsmart-them-fc05c803e3de?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Vikrant`**

+<blockquote>Mastering React’s Hidden Pitfalls — From State Management to Performance Optimisation
+Continue reading on Medium »</blockquote>

+<h3>3. structuredClone() in JavaScript: Deep Copy Without the Pain in 2025  - <a href="https://medium.com/@asierr/structuredclone-in-javascript-deep-copy-without-the-pain-in-2025-1c07698c64ca?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `asierr.dev`**

+<blockquote>Copying objects deeply in JavaScript has always been a headache.
+We’ve all seen workarounds: JSON.parse(JSON.stringify(obj)), libraries…
+Continue reading on Medium »</blockquote>

+<h3>4.
 Building Real‑World Apps with JavaScript’s Web Streams API in 2025  - <a href="https://medium.com/@asierr/building-real-world-apps-with-javascripts-web-streams-api-in-2025-61143d5d456e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `asierr.dev`**

 <blockquote>JavaScript’s Web Streams API has matured into a powerful tool for handling large or continuous data flows efficiently — without loading…
 Continue reading on Medium »</blockquote>

-<h3>2. ⚡ Where Eleva.js Shines, and Where It Doesn’t Pretend to - <a href="https://elevajs.medium.com/where-eleva-js-shines-and-where-it-doesnt-pretend-to-a7b05e0fbdb1?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5. ⚡ Where Eleva.js Shines, and Where It Doesn’t Pretend to - <a href="https://elevajs.medium.com/where-eleva-js-shines-and-where-it-doesnt-pretend-to-a7b05e0fbdb1?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Eleva.js`**

 <blockquote>“Less is really more.”
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>6.
 The Ultimate React Performance Optimization Guide (with Real Code Examples & Benchmarks) - <a href="https://medium.com/@ksonuraj1/the-ultimate-react-performance-optimization-guide-with-real-code-examples-benchmarks-2552ece9a568?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `constCoder`**

 <blockquote>“Good code works.
 Great code scales.”
-Continue reading on Medium »</blockquote>

-<h3>4.
-JavaScript’s FinalizationRegistry in Practice: Beyond the Basics  - <a href="https://medium.com/@asierr/javascripts-finalizationregistry-in-practice-beyond-the-basics-eb8ce9254033?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `asierr.dev`**

-<blockquote>In “Mastering JavaScript’s FinalizationRegistry: Clean Up Resources Automatically”, we covered the basics of this powerful cleanup tool…
-Continue reading on Medium »</blockquote>

-<h3>5.
-Click with Confidence — Create an Angular Decorator for Confirmations - <a href="https://medium.com/codetodeploy/click-with-confidence-create-an-angular-decorator-for-confirmations-030207ab9a59?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Code With Bilal`**

-<blockquote>In modern web applications, protecting users from accidental actions is essential.
-Whether it’s deleting data, submitting sensitive…
-Continue reading on CodeToDeploy »</blockquote>

-<h3>6.
-Address Book Project in JavaScript with Source Code - <a href="https://medium.com/@pies052022/address-book-project-in-javascript-with-source-code-7da09c8c9162?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JOKEN VILLANUEVA`**

-<blockquote>The Address Book Project in JavaScript is a system project created using HTML, CSS, and JavaScript.
-Continue reading on Medium »</blockquote>

-<h3>7.
-Building Smart Web Forms with AI & JavaScript — Easy Guide with Code — NexGismo - <a href="https://medium.com/@nexgismo/building-smart-web-forms-with-ai-javascript-easy-guide-with-code-nexgismo-a044940b339a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nexgismo`**

-<blockquote>In today’s digital landscape, web forms play a pivotal role in everything from lead generation to product feedback, job applications, and…
 Continue reading on Medium »</blockquote>

 <br/>